ARM-software/ebbr/source/chapter1-about.rst

       execute Secure Monitor code, which handles the transitions between Non-secure and Secure states.
 EL3 is always in Secure state.

+   Logical Unit (LU)
+      A logical unit (LU) is an externally addressable, independent entity within a device.
+In the context of storage, a single device may use logical units to provide multiple independent storage areas.

    OEM
       Original Equipment Manufacturer.
 In this document, the final device manufacturer.